AviRahimov/Assignment2_OS/README.md

 Note that you should replace "name_of_folder" with the name of folder you want to.
 Please be aware that the server is listen to files.

+### Acknowledgments

+Thanks to all the contributors who have invested their time in improving this assignment and make it all work well:
+Jonatan boritsky, Avi rahimov, Avichay mazin.